Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 | less than or equal to    | `<=`   | date, number, int               |
 | equal to                 | `==`   | date, number, int, string, bool |
 | different from           | `!=`   | date, number, int, string, bool |

+_Note: For this type of validation to work, both parameters must belong to the same parameter group_

 Constraints must be defined in options as a plain string and contain the type of the constraint and the id of constraining parameter: